mimiog/Inventory-and-Audit-Management-System-/README.md

 - If working on backend, please work in the backend folder by running **cd backend** in your command line terminal.

+- When pushing/commiting, please push or commit to the branch with your name.